docyes/backbonebase/README.md

 ##### renderDeferredTemplate `view.renderDeferredTemplate([data])`

-Defers invoking the renderTemplate function until the current call stack has cleared, similar to using setTimeout with a delay of 0.
+Defers invoking the `view.renderTemplate` function until the current call stack has cleared, similar to using setTimeout with a delay of 0.

 ##### renderDebouncedTemplate `view.renderDebouncedTemplate([data])`

-Will postpone the renderTemplate function execution.
+Will postpone the `view.renderTemplate` function execution.
 Useful for implementing behavior that should only happen after the input has stopped arriving such as rate-limiting.